 Roadmap

-PHASE 1 - Commissioning
+PHASE 1 - COMMISSIONING

 As soon as ION SCV LUCAS reaches orbit, our spacecraft operations engineers establish a bidirectional communication channel.
 We then start the launch and early orbit phase (LEOP), neutralizing the rotation imparted by the launch vehicle during separation, correcting the attitude, testing the satellite’s subsystems, and preparing for the next phases.